February 12, 2019 Update

-Since the coyote monitoring program began, we’ve tagged and temporarily collared ten coyote individuals.
-Nine of those animals were pups born in two different years/litters.
-Six of those nine pups have since dispersed from the Presidio, and we’ve tracked their journeys as they try to find their own territory elsewhere (see dispersal map below).
+Since the coyote monitoring program began, we’ve tagged and temporarily collared 16 coyote individuals.
+15 of those animals were pups born in three different years/litters.
+Nine of those 15 pups have since dispersed from the Presidio, and we’ve tracked their journeys as they try to find their own territory elsewhere (see example dispersal map below).
 Many of these animals have not survived the harsh realities of urban traffic.

 Dispersal Map: This map was generated from the GPS collar data on a young male that left the Presidio in fall 2016.
 His journey lasted about a month before he was killed by a car on Highway 280.

-Currently, there are five identifiable coyote individuals in the Presidio, including one alpha pair (see images with color coding).
-A sixth unidentified animal has recently been observed and shared with us through the
+Currently, there are four identifiable coyote individuals in the Presidio, including one alpha pair (see images to the right with color coding).

 Coyote Management Issues